rse/vingester/README.md

   operating system, but does not require a large or even spare monitor (all browser windows even can overlap).

-These points together means you should use one of the following modes of operation in practice only:
+These points together mean you should use only one of the following modes of operation in practice:

 - Vingester: **enabled GPU Hardware Acceleration** + **Frameless Mode**<br/>
   OBS Studio: **Desktop Capturing Source** + **Cropping Transform**<br/>